SpaceCoder123/WebApps/ReadMe.txt

-this contains all the static web projects that are required for learning
+Please add the required files and folder structures in the current subfolder